shamiquekhan/Learning-Atlas/RoadMaps/AI-Engineer-Roadmap.md

 ---

-21. Evaluation Engineering
+## 21. Evaluation Engineering

 This is one of the most important AI engineering skills.

 A demo answers:

-«"Does it work?"»
+> "Does it work?"

 An evaluation system answers:

-«"Does it continue working after we change something?"»
+> "Does it continue working after we change something?"

 Build evals for: